-No Covered Individual may commence a lawsuit to obtain Plan benefits under a claim subject to these procedures until after (i) the Covered Individual has submitted a claim under these procedures and a final decision on appeal has been provided or (ii) the applicable time frame described above has elapsed since the Covered Individual filed an appeal and no final decision (or notice that an extension will be necessary) has been provided.
+No Covered Individual may commence a lawsuit to obtain Plan benefits under a claim subject to these procedures until these claim procedures have been exhausted.
+These claim procedures will be exhausted when (i) the Covered Individual has submitted a claim under these procedures and a final decision on appeal has been provided or (ii) the applicable time frame described above has elapsed since the Covered Individual filed an appeal and no final decision (or notice that an extension will be necessary) has been provided.
 No lawsuit may be commenced more than two years after the end of the year in which these procedures were exhausted.